dantonnoriega/ultinomics.org/_posts/2016-03-29-pdf-text-convert-ocr-tesseract.md

 ## 1. Convert `pdf` to `tiff`

 Say we have pdf `Bookscan.pdf`.
-We can create a new directory `tiffs/` and then use the command line tool `convert` the pdf to a tiff.
-It is important to use make dpi of *at least 300* (see the [Tesseract FAQ](https://github.com/tesseract-ocr/tesseract/wiki/FAQ)).
+We can create a new directory `tiffs/` and then use the command line tool `convert` to convert the pdf to a tiff.

 Below, we create a new directory called `tiffs/` in the same directory as `Bookscan.pdf` then convert the pdf to a tiff (here, its called `bookdown.tiff`).